The comprehensive fee for one summer session is $5,500 per semester, broken down into tuition and fees ($3,660) and room and board ($1,840).

-Recipients will be notified via email approximately four weeks after the deadline.
-Students will be asked to confirm acceptance of the award and agreement to comply with the return requirement.
+Recipients will be notified via email no less than two weeks after the deadline.
+Students will be asked to confirm acceptance of the award and agreement to comply with the return requirement (see below).

 Awards will be based on demonstrated student need and the information provided in the scholarship application and essay.

-Scholarship recipients agree to submit a one-page essay or testimonial upon their return.
-The essay must describe how the study abroad experience and this scholarship assisted you in meeting your current and future goals.
-Submissions become the property of the Center for Global Education and any excerpts/images may be used in fundraising and marketing materials.
+Submissions become the property of the Center for Global Education and any excerpts/images may be used in fundraising and marketing materials

 Students of Color Endowed Scholarship Fund